 This recipe was originally posted as part of a recipe contest sponsored by the California Sweetpotato Council.
 I received free samples of California sweetpotatoes mentioned in this post, but I was not compensated for my time.

-Nutritionally, one medium cooked California sweetpotato contains 105 calories, 2 grams of protein, 4 grams of fiber, and is a good source of vitamins C and A.
+Nutritionally speaking, one medium cooked California sweetpotato contains 105 calories, 2 grams of protein, 4 grams of fiber, and is a good source of both vitamin C and vitamin A.

 So that’s the California sweetpotato story.
 Now, what do you do with them?
-Well, you could make my Kale & Sweetpotato Lentil Salad or one of the many sweetpotato recipes my fellow ReDuxers have posted (links below).
-Or, you could take sweetpotatoes for a Mexican spin and make these nutritious and delicious Sweet Potato Black Bean Quesadillas!
+Well, you could make my Kale & Sweetpotato Lentil Salad or one of the many amazing sweetpotato recipes my fellow ReDuxers have posted (links below).
+Or, you could take your sweetpotatoes for more of a Mexican spin and make these nutritious and delicious (and kid approved) Sweet Potato Black Bean Quesadillas!

 Sweet Potato Black Bean Quesadillas